wond-z/Angular/README.md

-# Angular-Javascript
+# Angular
-The angularjs for javascript environment
+This is angularjs note